-You can see traditional Ganda ham hanging up to dry in the Great Butchers’ Hall.
-The process takes at least ten months!
+The traditional Ganda ham takes at least ten months to dry.
 But the taste of this famous local product is more than worth the wait.
 Enjoy it with a slice of bread, a piece of beer cheese, a gherkin and a pickled onion.
 And don’t forget the mustard: from Tierenteyn, of course.
 Thanks to this condiment brand, Ghent can say it boasts the best mustard in the country.

 People with a sweet tooth will probably enjoy Ghent more than anyone.
 Thanks to its chocolatiers who pass down their secrets through the generations, Ghent’s pralines and chocolates are famous from here to Japan.
 Never tried pralines with Tierenteyn mustard?
 You can here.
 And then there are cuberdons, or ‘neuzekes’: chewy purple cones filled with sweet unctuous syrup.
 Chilled and sugar-dusted snowballs that melt away on the tip of your tongue.
 Bite into gestreken mastellen or ‘ironed buns’: sweet pastries with cinnamon that are caramelised in a waffle iron.
 Mmmm...
 Ghent is an Aladdin’s Cave for those with a sweet tooth.